markpmlim/EquiRectangular2CompactCubemap/README.md

 Outputs:

-The following 2 outputs are obtained using Paul Bourke's jellybeans image (web link 1).
+The following 2 outputs are obtained using Paul Bourke's *jellybeans* image (web link 1).
 <br />
 <br />

 ![](Output/OutputJB1.png)

-The above graphic is produced by passing an ordinary cubemap texture to the create compact map method
+The above graphic is produced by passing a standard cubemap texture to the create compact map method:

 ```objc
     createCompactmapTextureWithEACTexture:withResolution: